 - It is more expensive than the other services because of higher fees and surcharges added to the base rates

-- Doesn’t offer free pickup and additional pickup charges also add to the expense
+- It doesn't offer free pickup, and additional pickup charges also add to the expense

 - Saturday delivery is available, but extra charges apply

 Ship with UPS, FedEx, and USPS Through Easyship

 Easyship offers over 250+ shipping solutions, including discounted rates up to 89% off for USPS, UPS, and FedEx.
 You can link your UPS and FedEx accounts for fast, reliable shipping.
 Our shipping rates calculator makes it easy to compare courier services to determine the best rates for your customers.

 With rates at checkout, eCommerce merchants can be assured they offer their customers the fastest, cheapest, and best value shipping options for every purchase.
 Easily print your labels and provide tracking for your customers and a host of other features.